 Having a detachable battery is a good security measure as well.
 Batteries are often some of the most expensive parts of an e-bike.
 Detaching a battery and taking it with you, especially if you leave your e-bike on public parking for many hours, makes your e-bike less attractive for theft.

-Find out a few tips on how to protect your e-bike from theft in this post.
+Read also: Find out a few tips on how to protect your e-bike from theft in this article.

 Rear or front basket and rear rack